shawnbmccarthy/oso-flask/Exercise.md

 ### Exercise 1: list all active shops

-This is similar to exercise 1 in shops
+This is similar to exercise 1 in carts, staff and owners can see their own non-active shops

 ### Exercise 2: create a shop

-This is similar to exercise 2 in shops
+This is similar to exercise 2 in carts, when creating new resources, facts have to be written to Oso.

+### Exercise 3: view shop details

+View the details of the shop, only staff and owners can view in their shops that are in active.

-### Exercise 3: get all active products for all active shops
+### Exercise 4: get all products across all shops

-For this exercise, could we use the query builder to get a list of all active products across all active shops?
+using Oso get a list of all active products across all active shops using Oso query builder

+### Exercise 5: get all products for a shop

+For this exercise, a list of products for the shop should be returned based on the users role Staff and owners will be able to see products that are not active

+### Exercise 6: add a product to a shop

+for this exercise, lets add a product to a shop.
+Only staff and owners can add products to a shop

 ## Global Admin